 !

 mpls l2vpn

 vpls-group CUSTOMER1

 vpn VPN1

 vfi

 pw-type vlan

 neighbor 198.51.100.3

 pw-id 100

 !

 bridge-domain

-dotlq 50
+dot1q 50

 access-interface gigabit-ethernet-1/1/3

 !

 !

 commit

 '''

-11.4.2 VPLS with RSVP
+11.4.7 VPLS with RSVP

 VPLS can be configured to have their traffic forwarded over RSVP tunnels.
-The VPN configuration is similar to the examples in session VPLS with LDP.
+The VPN configuration is similar to the examples already demonstraded.
 The only difference is that the VPLS neighbor is assigned to a tunnel.